Cathenax/memory-game/README.md

 Implemented by Siyuan Liu

 ## How to start the game
-In the project directory, you can run:

 ### Development Mode
-Run `npm install` and `npm start` to run this app in the development mode
+In the project directory, you can run: `npm install` and `npm start` to run this app in the development mode
 Open http://localhost:3000 to view it in your browser.

 ### Start It Online